 What is Supply of Money?

-Commercial banks are the other sort of establishments which are a part of the money creating structure of the economy.
-In the following segment we will have a look at the commercial banking system in detail.
+Commercial banks are the other sort of establishments which are a part of the money creating the structure of the economy.
+In the following segment, we will have a look at the commercial banking system in detail.
 They accept deposits from the public and lend out part of these funds to those who want to borrow.
-The rate of interest paid by the banks to the depositors is lesser than the rate levied from the borrowers.
-This difference between these 2 types of interest rates, is called as the ‘spread’ is the profit earmarked by the bank.
+The rate of interest paid by banks to depositors is lesser than the rate levied from the borrowers.
+This difference between these 2 types of interest rates, is called the ‘spread’ is the profit earmarked by the bank.

 The above mentioned is the concept that is explained in detail about the Supply of Money.
 To know more, stay tuned to BYJU’S.